fmorisan/poi-tornado-docker-compose/README.md

 ```

 ## Setup
 The UI is built outside docker, and thus requires `zsh` and `nvm` installed.
 There is an alternative `Dockerfile.ui` which tries building the UI within Docker, but it hangs on my machine.
+When running the UI, set the RPC to `http://localhost:8545` both on your wallet and the UI.
+You may also point the UI's custom relayer to `http://localhost:8000`